-On Monday 14th October 2013, a group of Year 12 and Year 13 Business students visited the home of British Motor Racing – Silverstone Race Course.
+A group of Year 12 and Year 13 Business students visited the home of British Motor Racing – Silverstone Race Course.
 The day involved a marketing master-class to put the group in pole position for their modules on this topic.

 Having arrived and gone through a safety brief, we embarked on an in-depth tour of the circuit.
 Areas we were introduced to included the “wall of safety” where every inch of the track is on camera for Safety Marshalls to view, through to both the former start/finish straight and pit lane and the new £34 million version.
 It was also fascinating to view the workshops where they repair the many different types of vehicle available for people to drive around the circuit.
 And of course – it is special being able to stand on top of the podium at an iconic race track.

 The group was set a challenge to devise a new product or service that Silverstone could provide in order to attract 18-25 year olds, making use of the numerous multi-million pound facilities on site and also the 750 acre surrounding land.
 Four determined groups created some excellent ideas before pitching them to their peers and Silverstone staff.
 These included a music festival/driving weekend, a car sport series of events as trialled on Top Gear, a weekend car festival and lastly a go-kart track.

 Of particular note amongst these ideas was the fact that two of them (the go-kart track and the music festival) are being considered by Silverstone as future developments.
 Planning consent is in the process of being applied for, but no information has been made public about these so far.